oracle/terraform-provider-oci/website/docs/d/object_storage_object_head.html.markdown

 ---

 # Data Source: oci_objectstorage_object_head
-The `oci_objectstorage_object_head` data source allows access to the list of OCI object metadata
+This data source provides details about metadata of a specific Object resource in Oracle Cloud Infrastructure Object Storage service.

-Provides a datasource for fetching object metadata.
+Gets the metadata of an object.

 ## Example Usage